joric/oneliners/README.md

 This repository contains hundreds (hopefully, thousands, in the future) of one-liner solutions for problems collected from https://leetcode.com and other competitive programming sites.
-Some of them are really hard problems.
+A few of them are really hard problems.

 ### Books